apptainer/apptainer-userdocs/environment_and_metadata.rst

 .. code::

-   singularity run --env "MYHOST=$HOSTNAME" mycontainer.sif
+   apptainer run --env "MYHOST=$HOSTNAME" mycontainer.sif

-This will set the ``MYHOST`` environment variable inside the container to the value of the ``HOSTNAME`` on the host system. ``$HOSTNAME`` is substituted before the host shell runs ``singularity``.
+This will set the ``MYHOST`` environment variable inside the container to the value of the ``HOSTNAME`` on the host system. ``$HOSTNAME`` is substituted before the host shell runs ``apptainer``.

 .. note::